hwipl/blog/drafts/tc-bpf_from_c/README.md

 respective Netlink socket and you have to send appropriate Netlink messages to the kernel over the socket.

-The netlink socket is a routing (rtnetlink) socket with the family `NETLINK_ROUTE`.
+The Netlink socket is a routing (`rtnetlink`) socket with the family `NETLINK_ROUTE`.

 ```c